MLopezJ/asset-tracker-cloud-coiote-azure-converter-js/README.md

 ### 2- Remove Coiote format

-The Coiote format is removed from the objects and new object is built using the json schema of it as reference.
+The input for this step is the output from last one.
+Here, the Coiote format is removed from the objects and a new object is built using the json schema of it as reference.

 ``` ts
 const input = {